 For individuals that are involved in more than one farming business, each sole proprietorship, partnership, or corporation must each have a unique business number to qualify for separate funding.
-All invoices must be issued in the name of the applicant or else funding caps may be combined.
+All invoices must be issued in the name of the applicant to ensure that funding caps are not multiplied.
 It is up to the applicant to show evidence of independent operations.